 - Right to restriction (limited) of processing of your personal data.

-- Right not to be subject to a decision based soley on automated processing (including profiling).
+- Right not to be subject to a decision based solely on automated processing (including profiling).

 How to make a request under Data Protection